IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

 Provides a resource for VM instances.
 This allows VM instances to be created, updated, and deleted.

-For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).

 **NOTE**: Update is not supported when the `bulk_vms` parameter is used.